That Ain't No Way to Go

 "That Ain't No Way To Go" is a song co-written and recorded by American country music duo Brooks & Dunn.
 It was released in March 1994 the fifth and final single from their album Hard Workin' Man.
-The song reached the top of the Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart.
-It was written by Kix Brooks, Don Cook and Ronnie Dunn.
+The song reached number one on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart.
+The duo co-wrote it with Don Cook.

 Music video

 The music video was directed by Piers Plowden and premiered in April 1994 and was aired on CMT and GAC.